If you would like to fly an aircraft for work, you need a commercial pilot licence (CPL).

 - human factors

-- performance and planning
+- performance, operations and flight planning

-- aircraft systems.
+- aircraft general knowledge.

 You can study the theory yourself, for example, through a self-learning course.
 Or you can go to classes with a training provider.